rems-project/cn-tutorial/docs/getting-started/case-studies/doubly-linked-lists.md

 _Exercise_: Before reading on, see if you can figure out what specification is appropriate.

-<span style="color:red">BCP: I rather doubt they are going to be able to come up with this specification on their own!
-We need to set it up earlier with a simpler example (maybe in a whoile earlier section) showing how to use conditionals in specs. </span>
+{{ todo("BCP: I rather doubt they are going to be able to come up with this specification on their own!
+We need to set it up earlier with a simpler example (maybe in a whoile earlier section) showing how to use conditionals in specs. ") }}

 Now, here is the annotated version of the `add` operation:

-<span style="color:red">BCP: If we're not going to _discuss_ the
+{{ todo("BCP: If we're not going to _discuss_ the
 solution, there's no need to include it here in-line, since people already know where to find the file.
-(But, of course, we should discuss it!) </span>
+(But, of course, we should discuss it!) ") }}

 ```c title="solutions/dll/add.c"
 --8<--